tessgi/TessGiWebsite/content/pages/observing/proposal-tools.md

 This is a High Precision TESS pointing tool.
-It will convert target coordinates given in Right Ascension and Declination to TESS detector pixel coordinates for the first 13 TESS observing sectors (Year 1) focused on the southern ecliptic plane.
+It will convert target coordinates given in Right Ascension and Declination to TESS detector pixel coordinates for both the [prime](primary.html) mission and the first year of the [extended](extended.html).
 It can also query MAST to obtain detector pixel coordinates for a star by TIC ID only.
 It provides the target ecliptic coordinates, sector number, camera number, detector number, and pixel column and row.
 If there is no output, then the target is not visible to TESS.